robertdebock/learn-terraform/BASIC/data.md

 - You want to add a record to a domain, the domain already exists.
 - You need an IP address of a monitoring/backup/logging server.

-In such cases, you can use the "data source" a a provider.
+In such cases, you can use the [data sources](https://www.terraform.io/docs/configuration-0-11/data-sources.html).

 Here is an example: (shortened to improve readability.)